MasterGroosha/telegram-xkcd-password-generator/README.md

 ### My other projects
-* [Telegram-RSS-Generation](https://github.com/Kondra007/telegram-rss-generation) – A concept for creating an RSS feed for your own channel
-* [Telegram Proxy Bot](https://bitbucket.org/master_groosha/telegram-proxy-bot) – A "virtual" bot account for chatting with other people without telling your real username (one bot for one person)
+* [Telegram Proxy Bot](https://bitbucket.org/mastergroosha/telegram-proxy-bot) – A "virtual" bot account for chatting with other people without telling your real username (one bot for one person)